Pope Francis picks Savannah bishop to lead Atlanta archdiocese

 At a press conference in Smyrna, Georgia early Tuesday, Hartmayer said of Gregory, “I cannot possibly fill his shoes.
 I will have to walk in my own shoes.”

-Reporting by Rich McKay in Atlanta; Editing by Chizu Nomiyama
+Reporting by Rich McKay in Atlanta; Editing by Chizu Nomiyama and Steve Orlofsky